 If there is an allegation made against a member of staff then Jane Boylan will seek advice from the Calderdale LA Safeguarding Team on the appropriate action to take.
 We will inform parents and in some cases a staff member may be suspended or put on altered or supervised duties until an investigation is completed.
 Where criminal activity may have taken place the police will be contacted.
-All staff are made aware of the school whistleblowing policy which you can find on our school website under About Us, Policies and Guidance, Whistleblowing Policy.
+All staff are made aware of the school Whistleblowing Policy

 · Updated and enhanced some of our record keeping and systems